badj/NZGovDebtTrends2002-2025/README.md

 - **GitHub Actions/Workflows:**
   - Automatically [publishes the GitHub Page](https://github.com/badj/NZGovernmentsDebtTrends2002-2025/actions/workflows/pages/pages-build-deployment) on every commit.
   - Automatically [runs Playwright tests](https://github.com/badj/NZGovernmentsDebtTrends2002-2025/actions/workflows/main.yml) on every commit and scheduled intervals.
-- **Test Reports:** HTML reports are generated for each run and uploaded as workflow artifacts.
+- **Test Reports:** HTML reports are generated for each run and uploaded as workflow artefacts.
 - **Trace & Video:** Retained on failure for debugging.

 ---
 ### Playwright MCP integration to generate and fix failing tests

 > - Usage of [Playwright MCP (Model Context Protocol)](https://github.com/microsoft/playwright-mcp) to explore your site, write your Tests, and iterate until all tests pass.
-> - Playwright MCP in Agent Mode can autonomously navigate your app, discover key functionality, and generate runnable tests — no manual scripting required.
+> - Playwright MCP in Agent Mode can autonomously navigate your app, discover key functionality, and generate runnable tests — *in some cases, no manual scripting required.*
 > - [GitHub Copilot](https://github.com/features/copilot) was set to use [Claude Sonnet](https://www.anthropic.com/claude/sonnet) and [ChatGPT](https://chatgpt.com/) as agents in Agent mode.

 **Configurations to enable Playwright MCP:**

-1. Configure MCP Playwright server to run locally inside your [IDE project folder](.idea/mcp.json) in a file called ```mcp.json``` *([IntelliJ IDEA / Webstorm](https://www.jetbrains.com/webstorm/) was used for this project)*
+1. Configure the MCP Playwright server to run locally inside your [IDE project folder](.idea/mcp.json) in a file called ```mcp.json``` *([IntelliJ IDEA / Webstorm](https://www.jetbrains.com/webstorm/) was used for this project)*

    ```JSON
    {